espocrm/documentation/docs/development/how-to-start.md

 ## Configuration for development

 EspoCRM instance configuration for development.
-Parameters should be set in `data/config.php`.
+Config parameters should be set in `data/config.php`.

-Developer mode, disables cache.
+A developer mode, disables cache.

 ```php
 'isDeveloperMode' => true,
 ```

+!!! note

+    The developr mode won't work on a release instance.
+It requires the *frontend* folder from the repository and *client/lib/transpiled* which should contain all JS files separately and transpiled.

-You can force using backend cache (metadata, language etc.) in the developer mode.
-Can be reasonable as the application can run slow w/o cache.
+You can force using some additional cache in the developer mode.
+Can be reasonable as the application can run very slow w/o cache.

 ```php
 'useCacheInDeveloperMode' => true,
 ```

 ## Where to put customizations